Workers' Compensation Lawyer for Injured Transportation Workers in Queens

 New York City is home to many of the nation’s most-used public and mass transportation systems.
 Partly due to the busy nature of these systems, transportation workers in all roles – train operators, subway conductors, truckers, taxi drivers, etc. – face daily risks on the job.
 Collisions with other vehicles, machinery accidents, equipment failures, and other incidents put workers at a high risk of injury, disability, and even death.
 If and when a transportation work accident occurs, the injured worker should always see if they can use workers’ compensation to get back on their feet.

-Learn how Harris Firm can help you with your transportation workers’ compensation claim in Queens.
+Learn how Harris Firm, LLC can help you with your transportation workers’ compensation claim in Queens.
 Call (718) 487-8669 or contact us onlinefor a free consultation.

 Types of Transportation Workers We Represent